JasperFx/alba/documentation/getting_started.md

 to Nuget version incompatibility issues and [diamond dependency conflicts](https://en.wikipedia.org/wiki/Dependency_hell) at runtime.
 Please see the comments in the csproj file shown below for workarounds
 <[/warning]>

+## ASP.Net Core 3.0

+If you start a new ASP.Net Core 3.0 project with `dotnet new webapi`, you'll get this code in your `Program` file:

+<[sample:WebApi3StandardTemplate]>

+To connect that to Alba, create a `SystemUnderTest` like this using the definition of your `IHostBuilder`:

+<[sample:Quickstart3]>

+In reality though, you probably want to check out the <[linkto:documentation/xunit]> to do it a little more efficiently.

+## ASP.Net Core 2.*

 To start using Alba to write integration tests, make sure you have a test project for your web application and add a Nuget reference to Alba.
 If your application is called "WebApp," the csproj file should look like this (**please note the comments for workarounds to possible Nuget issues**):

 <pre>